 I can see this scene before me like looking through a veil.
 And I see it in black and white.
 Maybe because it’s so dark that the eye cannot distinguish colors but everything appears in shades of softening grey.
 Or maybe it’s because this scene is so old that there are only pictures in black and white left from that time.

 It must have been in the mid-60s.
 We were living in Czechoslovakia.
 Socialist Czechoslovakia.
 Obviously, behind the proverbial iron curtain, travelling was very limited.
 I had just outgrown the toddler age.
 My mother and I had gone by train from Prague to what at that time was called Yugoslavia.
 General Tito’s Yugoslavia.
-A socialist country, but open to the west.
+A socialist country, but open to the West.
 Mentally, metaphorically, and literally.
-Here, the reliable communist who would not take advantage of open borders, were, consequently, able to spend their vacation side by side with vacationers from the west who enjoyed Yugoslavia’s cultural and natural beauty at a pretty cheap price.
+Here, the reliable communist who would not take advantage of open borders was able to spend his vacation side by side with vacationers from the West who enjoyed Yugoslavia’s cultural and natural beauty at a pretty cheap price.
 In return, they were ready to lower their sights when it came to supply and service.

 Back to Yugoslavia